 Making your abs visible requires hard work, discipline, training structure, and some physical and mental determination.
 If anyone tells you-you cannot do this, they are lying to you.
 There’s no secret, magic fast-track way to make them pop in a matter of days.

 That’s why you need to put in the necessary work, create a caloric deficit, train regularly with weights, do cardio, eat clean and healthy, drink lots of water and pay no attention to the fad programs and magic fixes being sold.
-If you follow our advice you’ll be getting a visible six-pack within a month and you’ll be able to keep it for as long as you’re willing to put in the work.
+If you follow our advice you’ll be getting a visible six-pack in a month and you’ll be able to keep it for as long as you’re willing to put in the work.